Manukineko/Cupidon-docs/docs/Beta-1/API.md

 ## Parabola
 The methods that will set the parabola parameters.
+The default use case is to have those called in the create event or on an event (mouse click, jump) to set the curve once.
+However, you could also call them each steps to update your Parabola in-real time (eg: trajetory of an arrow based on a power, etc)

 it just needs a start point, an end point and a control point to have a functioning parabola, but several other alternatives methods are available, especially to define an end point base on distance or to directly set the [vertex](#) position of the curve